mattttt/writings/1yr.md

 ### Contribute in the way you can
 Especially coming to Grafana on the front-end/UX side, my original contributions were mockups and clickable prototypes.
-At first, I was apprehensive that I wasnt committing code.
+At first, I was apprehensive that I wasn't committing code.
 I've since realized that a big hole can be the ideation and germination phases of a project.

 Bringing some UX best practices into Grafana, I was able to flesh out the New User Registrations process in a flow chart before a single line of code was written.
 It changed form a few times, and I think it saved a good chunk of actual development/refactoring in the grand scheme.